4AP.5

 Research aim/s

-The aim of this study is to create a better understanding of how healing programs deliver DFVSA outcomes, and how trauma-aware, healing-informed practice intersects with the theoretical frameworks driving practice by DFVSA services; and to offer valuable evidence to inform policy development.
-The project is guided by a Knowledge Circle including members from peak Aboriginal and Torres Strait Islander healing and DFVSA bodies.
+This study aimed to create a better understanding of how healing programs deliver DFVSA outcomes, and how trauma-aware, healing-informed practice intersects with the theoretical frameworks driving practice by DFVSA services; and to offer valuable evidence to inform policy development.
+The project was guided by a Knowledge Circle including members from peak Aboriginal and Torres Strait Islander healing and DFVSA bodies.

 Methods